Barrel Harmonics, Pressures and Timing (expanded 12/24/04)

 The above chart is typical of what can be seen in some hand loads and factory ammo.
 The following is a more severe example of secondary pressures provided by a member of a Midwest Highpower club.
 It is the club's "reference" ammo tested in a commercial lab to around 63,000 PSI but actually produced nearly 120,000 PSI in his old competition AR!

 SAAMI test protocols were established so the highest "primary" pressure that should be expected can be measured in any lab.
-Test barrel chamber dimensions and bore conditions are strictly controlled at "tighter" tolerances then those of commercial rifles, custom barrels cut with a standard reamer or a rifle that has several thousand rounds through it.
-SAAMI primary pressure results are nearly always higher then when the same ammo is shot in a standard barrel.
+Test barrel chamber dimensions and bore conditions are strictly controlled at "tighter" tolerances than those of commercial rifles, custom barrels cut with a standard reamer or a rifle that has several thousand rounds through it.
+SAAMI primary pressure results are nearly always higher than when the same ammo is shot in a standard barrel.

 In the case of this rifle, the shooter admits the throat is washed out and at least 3,500 rounds of hot loads have been fired through the barrel.
 The load probably did originally lab test to 63,000 PSI without secondary pressures in a short tight test barrel.
 But it is certainly not a load to shoot in a worn gas operated semi-auto barrel.
 I am surprised it was not tearing off the case rim on extraction.
 This can happen is any rifle or caliber!